carlotagillard/carlotagillard.github.io/index.md

 title: Carlota Gillard Portfolio
 ---

-I design and prototype medical devices, from CAD and 3D printing through firmware and custom PCBs.
-With a focus on medical device innovation and embedded systems.
+Fascinated by the mechanics of the body and the precision of architecture, I have bent both interests into one: medical device innovation and embedded systems, built with CAD, 3D printing, firmware, and custom PCBs.

 ---